 Writing, in its many forms, is encountered everywhere you look throughout your day-to-day life.
 If you have a keen eye for detail and a penchant for proper grammar and spelling, there’s an opportunity for you in an online editing job or a proofreading gig.

 As a student, the idea of editing and proofreading shouldn’t be a foreign concept to you.
 To get where you are today you’ve likely written countless essays and reports that have all been edited and proofread in one way or another.
 There’s also a pretty good chance that you’ve even edited or proofread some of your peers’ writing.

 Blogs, essays, books, business websites, store flyers, and restaurant menus are just some of the content types that require the expertise of an editor or proofreader.

 If you’re new to editing and proofreading, freelancing might be an appropriate first step to get your feet wet.
-If you think you fit the bill, then give the following sites a look to see if there are any prospective positions.
+We’ve created a comprehensive guide to becoming an editor that I recommend you read.
+Afterwards, if you think you fit the bill, then give the following sites a look to see if there are any prospective positions.

 Find a job:

 If you can’t already tell, freelance positions are the ticket to finding flexible online jobs for college students.
 While that can include writing, editing, and proofreading jobs, freelance job boards host a plethora of other opportunities that match nearly every skill set.

 The question is, what are you good at?
 Some of the more popular freelance jobs are in web development, remote graphic design, customer service, freelance marketing, and accounting — but it’s definitely not limited to these options.

 When looking for freelance work, you’ll come across one-off projects that will pay you an hourly or flat rate, recurring projects, and full-time contract work that provides a steady stream of work.
 Depending on which skill you’re offering, the hours and pay structure will vary.
 The best part is that you can set your own rates based on your level of expertise.